KM198912/CC65/README.md

 The cc65 cross-compiler suite
 =============================

-This is a Copy of my version of the CC65 toolset to work specifically with my emulator, i dont care much about breaking compability with other targets, so i highly discourage the use of this on other targets, if you do, i dont take the blame if things break, but i dont claim to have made this, the list of people, as taken from the CC65 repository and unmodified is below
+This is a Copy of my version of the CC65 toolset to work specifically with my emulator, it has opcodes, not originally supported by any 6502 based system, this includes support for 9 general purpose registers, opcodes to directly manipulate video memory, based on sync signal given by the cpu, and more to come, i dont care much about breaking compability with other targets, so i highly discourage the use of this on other targets, if you do, i dont take the blame if things break, but i dont claim to have made this, the list of people, as taken from the CC65 repository and unmodified is below